 - Is there any program or application that’s downloading or uploading any data?

 - Is there any update for a certain app running at that moment?

 - Is there a large download that you started and forgot about, which may still be running in the background?

 If the answer to all these questions is No, then maybe you should check where all that traffic is going or malware infection causing the traffic usage.

 - To check for a malware infection, use a good antivirus product to check your system.
 If you want to minimize the risk of infecting your computer system with malware, you can use one of these useful security measures.

-- If you suspect that your computer has been infected by a dangerous financial malware, you need a specialized security suite designed to address these type of threats.
+- If you suspect that your computer has been infected by dangerous financial malware, you need a specialized security suite designed to address these types of threats.

 New Unfamiliar Icon On Desktop / Battery life drains quickly

-If you suspect shortcut files on your desktop or in drive then there are chances your computer is having a shortcut virus.
-So if you see such shortcut files in you Computer or Pendrive then these are the sure signs that your computer or pen drive contains the stubborn Shortcut virus.
-This is a kind of virus which will not get detected by a normal antivirus.
+If you suspect shortcut files on your desktop or in the drive then there are chances your computer is having a shortcut virus.
+So if you see such shortcut files in your Computer or Pendrive then these are the sure signs that your computer or pen drive contains the stubborn Shortcut virus.
+This is a kind of virus that will not get detected by a normal antivirus.

 Did your Laptop’s battery life is draining fast?
-You may have lots of applications and program running, such as games or streaming services, or, the worst scenario, it could be a virus infection affecting your device.
+You may have lots of applications and programs running, such as games or streaming services, or, in the worst scenario, it could be a virus infection affecting your device.